ccarpo/ComicStreamer/README.md

+#### Work on this fork (ccarpo)
+- fixed some bugs in the library table when using with webroot
+- added a language column to the database (and the library table)
+- added 7zip support for cb7 files
+- added user-dir startup option
+- added Dockerfile for running in Docker

 #### Work on this fork (september 5 2015)
  - added webroot option to configuration, useful for proxy pass configurations (issue #24)
  - little unrar automation: after pip installation, run `paver libunrar'